 The second map is the Video Map.
 I realized that because the Location Map is taking so long to complete, it would be helpful if there were at least a map with pins representing each SUV RVing video.
 For example, if one SUV RVing video shows four things I did in Salt Lake City, the Video Map would have a single pin over Salt Lake City.
 When you click on that pin, you’ll be able to click another link to view that video.
 (By contrast, the Location Map will ultimately be more detailed/granular and have each of those 4 locations marked.)
 And so let’s say you’re planning a trip to Arches National Park.
 You can zoom into that area on the Video Map and click on the several pins in that area to see the videos I’ve filmed there.
 Here’s a screenshot of the video map, and here’s a screenshot of what it looks like when you click on a pin.

 The third map is brand new as of the end of December 2021.
 It’s the Submitted Campsites Map.
 Anyone (Adventure Know-How member or not) can submit a free campsite on this page.
 Once your campsite has been added to the map, you’ll be listed on the Wall of Thanks (both here and on SUVRVing.com).
-This map is brand new and currently has just 14 campsites on it, but the hope is that it will continue to grow.
+The map currently (as of early August 2022) has 99 campsites on it, and the hope is that it will continue to grow.